akto-api-security/tests-library/remediation/XXE_BASIC_SOAP_API_INJECTION.md

 ### Step 4: Implement Positive Server-Side Input Validation

 Implement strict input validation using a whitelist approach, thereby eliminating potentially harmful input.

-### Step 5: Regular Code Review and Update

-Regularly review and update your application code, checking for and removing any potentially insecure code that could lead to XML injection vulnerabilities.

-Always keep in mind that security is a constant process, and even after taking these steps, regular audits and updates are essential to maintain a secure environment.